 A police spokesperson visited the officer in the hospital and said that doctors expect her to make a recovery.
 The driver of the vehicle that hit the officer’s car and two people at the original accident scene also suffered injuries in the collision.

 Auto crashes are one of the leading causes of death in the United States.
 Knowing what to do after a car accident can make the difference between a successful and unsuccessful financial recovery for your injuries and property damage.
-Contact a Maryland personal injury attorney at Koonz, McKenney, Johnson, DePaolis and Lightfoot for a free consultation about your accident and injuries.
+Contact a Maryland personal injury attorney at Koonz, McKenney, Johnson & DePaolis for a free consultation about your accident and injuries.
 Justin Beall is an experienced Maryland personal injury lawyer who can represent you in a lawsuit against the negligent driver.